Delaware Sexual Harassment Training Law Enacted

 Employers must provide the training to all employees, including supervisors and non-supervisors.
 They do not need to provide the training to applicants, independent contractors, or those who are employed less than six months continuously.

-To view a guided 5-minute demo of our online course, Preventing Workplace Harassment, please complete the form below and you’ll be able to watch the demo now.
+To view a guided 5-minute demo of our online sexual harassment training, Positive Workplace, please complete the form below and you’ll be able to watch the demo now.

 All existing employees must be trained by January 1, 2020.